aerospike/aerospike-kubernetes-operator-ctl/README.md

 ### What info does it collect?

-This command collects the following data from the given namespaces (all namespaces if none provided):
+This command collects the following data from the given namespaces:

 * Pods, STS, PVC, AerospikeCluster objects .
 * Container logs.